statesman/scoreboard/README.md

 ### Node

-This project Node.js for package management.
+This project uses Node.js for package management.
 Once you clone, you'll need to update:

 * `npm install` to install packages
 * `bower install` to installs client-side packages